-As at the date hereof, the Audit Committee is composed of four members, namely John J. Swidler (Chair), Stephen Gunn, Huw Thomas and Richard Roy.
+As at the date hereof, the Audit Committee is composed of three members, namely John J. Swidler (Chair), Stephen Gunn, and Richard Roy.
+Huw Thomas stepped down from the Audit Committee effective

+March 30, 2017.
 Each member of the Audit Committee is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").